 What reading materials are on my bedside table?
 I am honored you asked.
 Right now, I have the catalog for the Omega Institute for Holistic Studies and The Very Hungry Caterpillar by Eric Carle–the story of one caterpillar’s journey to butterflyhood.
 Though they both relate to personal development, their shared placement is causing me a moral dilemma.
-You see, I am rereading the VHC because 17,000 copies have been distributed to pediatricians across the country.
+You see, I am rereading the Very Hungry Caterpillar because 17,000 copies have been distributed to pediatricians across the country.
 This is a joint campaign of the American Academy of Pediatrics, the Penguin Young Readers Group and the Alliance for a Healthier Generation.

 The cynic in me is ready to rant on this initiative, but with a photo of Thich Nhat Hanh looking at me from the back cover of the catalogue, and Omega’s plethora of courses with titles like Embodying Conscious Femininity, Gravity and Grace and Freeing Ourselves from Negative Patterns oozing out from the inside pages, I am trying to temper my response.

 My higher self is saying if you don’t have anything nice to say, don’t say anything at all, offer only constructive criticism, and asking, are you a compassionate, empowering new-tritionist or just a curmudgeonly old one?
 Well, I will try to open myself up and see what emerges.